daappadurai/Election_Analysis/README.md

 # Election Results Analysis
 ## Overview:
 The purpose of this analysis is to determine the winning candidate for based on election results from three counties namely, Arapahoe, Denver, and Jefferson from the state of Colorado.
-The python code was written to parse through a csv file that harbors the ballot ID, County and Candidate name, to determine the following
+The python code was written to parse through a csv file that harbors the ballot ID, County and Candidate name, to determine the following:

 i)	Total number of votes.
 ii)	Total number of votes obtained in each county.